 Today, Melbourne Beach Pier is all about calm and relaxation.
 Stroll along its 650 feet for a beautiful view of the Indian River Lagoon.
 If fishing’s your thing, bring your rod: the pier is a perfect spot to cast a fishing line.
 Keep your eyes peeled for sightings of dolphins and manatees.

-At the end of the day, stake out one of the benches at the end of the fishing pier.
-It’s the perfect place to take in one of the most beautiful sunsets on Florida’s Space Coast.
+At the end of the day, stake out one of the benches at the end of the fishing pier; it’s the perfect location for everyone to take in one of the most beautiful sunsets on Florida’s Space Coast.

 Looking for a surefire family adventure around Melbourne?
 Brevard Zoo is a winner with kids of all ages.
 Stretching out over 75 acres, this non-profit zoological park is home to more than 195 fascinating species.

 Wildlife enthusiasts: you’re in for a treat.
 The Brevard Zoo was designed to mimic the natural habitat of each animal’s original environment.
 Even better, you can explore each habitat in unique ways.